Leakage and Interpretability in Concept-Based Models

-\paragraph{Performance upon intervention.} Intervention performance can be measured at test time by substituting the ground-truth concept values to the predicted activations, with a given policy defining the order of the concepts to intervene on.
-The behaviour of the task accuracy after each intervention measures to what extent learnt and ground-truth concepts are aligned.
-A task accuracy that decreases is a coarse indication of leakage: the final head expects additional information that is not present in the ground-truth concept distribution.
+\paragraph{Performance upon intervention.} Interventions can be used to evaluate the interpretability of a model.
+They are performed by substituting the ground-truth values of concepts to the corresponding predicted activation, with a given policy defining the order of the concepts to intervene on.
+The behaviour of the task accuracy after each intervention measures the extent to which the learnt and ground-truth concepts are aligned.
+A task accuracy $y_{acc}$ that decreases is a coarse indication of leakage since it suggests that the final head expects additional information that is not present in the ground-truth concept distribution.
 Figure \ref{figure_TT_intervention_2conceptsmodels_random} shows the intervention performance of the same three models as in Figure \ref{figure_TT_leakage_concept_distributions}.
-Models with higher leakage have worse performance, while the hard CBM displays a monotonically increasing task accuracy.
+As expected, models with higher leakage have worse intervention performance, while the hard CBM displays a monotonically increasing task accuracy.

-As a metric of leakage, intervention performance has however several limitations. \begin{enumerate} \item Being based on evaluation scores, it does not address the information-theoretical nature of leakage, resulting in a limited resolution.
-It is unable to distinguish between interconcept and concepts-task leakage, and it does not directly quantify interpretability at the level of single concepts.
-Typically it is thus not sufficiently informative to guide model design and hyperparameter selection. \item Its evaluation is computationally expensive, especially in real-world applications where models have a large number of concepts and are evaluated using state-of-the-art policies with a high overhead such as CooP \citep{CooP}. \item In more complex architectures such as CEMs, it is not a measure of interpretability, see Appendix \ref{App_further_CEM_noninterpret}. \end{enumerate}
+As a metric of leakage, however, intervention performance has several limitations: \begin{enumerate} \item Because it is based on evaluation scores, it does not address the information-theoretical nature of leakage, resulting in a limited resolution.
+It is unable to distinguish between interconcept and concepts-task leakage, and it does not directly quantify interpretability at the level of individual concepts.
+It is therefore often insufficiently informative to guide model design or hyperparameter selection. \item Its evaluation is computationally expensive, especially in real-world applications in which models have a large number of concepts and are evaluated using state-of-the-art policies with a high overhead such as CooP \citep{CooP}. \item In more complex architectures such as CEMs, it is not a measure of leakage, and models with higher leakage may display better performance upon interventions (see Appendix \ref{App_further_CEM_noninterpret}). \end{enumerate}